mastering natural light indoors

 this course has prerequisites

 Participants should be comfortable shooting in manual mode and have a solid grasp of working with the exposure triangle (aperture, shutter speed, ISO.)
 A DSLR and a fixed aperture lens are required.
+Comfort performing a basic clean edit in your processing program of choice is strongly encouraged.

 Megan Cieloha is a self-taught photographer who focuses on lifestyle and fine art photography.
 Living in Sicily with her husband and 3 young boys for the past year has given her a new love for light and life in the Mediterranean region.
 Megan’s portfolio is availablehere>.